Biffo the Bear: Background

 Biffo's creator, Dudley D. Watkins, originally worked for Beanos friendly rival The Dandy, as well as other DC Thomson children's comics, such as Adventure in the 1920s and The Sunday Post's Oor Wullie comic, noted by Beano creator R. D. Low for his talent of social realist humour.
 Watkins also participated in comic strips for The Beano as well, drawing for Lord Snooty, The White Mouse Will Get You (If You Don't Watch Out), and the title panels for The King's Got a Tail!.

 At the time of the development of Biffo the Bear, rumours circulated that Beano readers were losing interest in the comic strip Big Eggo (the star of the front cover and had been there since the first issue in 1938) because he was not relatable to them anymore in the same way a mammal would.
 Biffo the Bear debuted as cover star on the 327th issue and remained so until issue 1677.

 R. D. Low preferred cover star characters to be monochrome because they would stand out in a colourful world, since the front covers of his comics were in colour.
 This was the same technique he used for Korky the Cat, the first cover star of The Dandy, and Big Eggo; Biffo the Bear followed suit.

 Common strips

 Many of Biffo's stories were based on his anthropomorphism, such as owning a cafe, working as a ticket seller for camel and elephant rides at the zoo, or busking.
-Despite his human characteristics, Biffo barely spoke and most of the comic strip panels had no speech bubbles; human characters were either entirely mute or were the only characters with dialogue in the story.